 - if you wish to continue the registration process.

-Please be advised, on September 30, 2016, the Department of Employment Services (DOES) began issuing monthly bills to all employers/agents with balances due.
-These balances will be generated from the District of Columbia Unemployment Insurance Tax system of record – not the online Employer Self-Service Portal (ESSP); therefore your account may indicate discrepancies in balances due.
-Employers/Agents who view discrepancies in ESSP should refer to the hard copy of the bill issued from the District’s system of record.
+The Department of Employment Services (DOES) issues monthly bills to all employers with balances due.
+These balances are generated from the District of Columbia Unemployment Insurance Tax system of record – not the online Employer Self-Service Portal (ESSP); therefore your account may indicate discrepancies in balances due.
+Employers/Agents who view discrepancies in ESSP must refer to the hard copy of the bill issued to the account mailing address on file in the District’s UI Tax system of record.

 Due to expected high call volume, DOES urges Employers/Agents to refer any questions regarding bills to UITax.Info@dc.gov

 UI Tax Employer Guidance: DOES UI Employer Handbook - Click Here to View the DOES UI Employer Handbook

 Please be advised, pursuant to DC Code §51-104(b)&(c), the 2018/4 due date for the submission of wage reports and payments for Quarterly Filers is Thursday, January 31, 2019.

 If payments due are not made by the aforementioned due date, interest will be assessed at a rate of 1 ½% per month until the amount due has been paid.
 Further, if any wage reports or payments due have not been submitted by the aforementioned date, a late penalty in the amount of 10% of the amount due or $100, whichever is greater, will be assessed to your account